justwriteclick/docslikecode/_posts/articles/2021-02-14-setting-up-techdocs-on-backstage.md

 - Plugins which allow you to extend Backstage functionality
 - TechDocs, which is the focus of this post

 These features allow you to create standards and best practices across teams.
 It increases the speed of development.
 It creates a good developer experience for everyone who uses it.
-You centralise all your tools and information in one place.
+You centralize all your tools and information in one place.

 In this post I will take you through the basic concepts and structure of Backstage and TechDocs, an installation of Backstage including the setup of TechDocs, creating and publishing documentation, all on a local machine on MacOS.

-## Basics concepts and structures of backstage and TechDocs
+## Basic concepts and structures of Backstage and TechDocs

-The focus of this article is TechDocs, so I will go through the other main features at a high level.
+The focus of this article is TechDocs, so I will go through the main features at a high level.

 - Service catalog - It keeps track of ownership and metadata for all the software in your ecosystem.
 Backstage does this by putting metadata in YAML files stored together with your code.
 You process these files and then you can visualise the catalog in Backstage.
 This catalog enables your teams to manage and maintain the software they own, making the software discoverable.
 - Software templates - This feature allows you to create templates or skeletons of code.
 These templates are published to GitHub.